- C William Helm, MD

 Preoperative preparation — The procedure should be clearly explained to the patient and her partner, particularly with regard to complications.
-The issue of vaginal reconstruction should also be raised, depending upon the amount of vagina to be removed.
+The issue of vaginal reconstruction should also be raised, depending upon the amount of vagina to be removed and patient wishes.
 Thorough bowel preparation is mandatory for more extensive vaginal surgery in case of injury to the rectum or anus.
 (See "Overview of preoperative evaluation and preparation for gynecologic surgery", section on 'Bowel preparation'.)

 Operative procedure — General, epidural, or spinal anesthesia is administered.
 The patient may be placed in lithotomy position if the only approach is via the perineum and vaginal reconstruction is not planned.
 For all other procedures, the patient is placed in a modified frog leg position in Allen stirrups.

 A total abdominal or vaginal hysterectomy is usually performed concurrently in women with an intact uterus who require total vaginectomy or upper partial vaginectomy.
 If two surgeons are available, a combined abdominoperineal approach facilitates the surgery.
 For women who have previously undergone hysterectomy, it is possible to perform total vaginectomy entirely from below.
 Great care must be taken to include all vaginal skin in the angles and vault of the vagina.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Benedetti Panici P, Manci N, Bellati F, et al. Vaginectomy: a minimally invasive treatment for cervical cancer vaginal recurrence.
 Int J Gynecol Cancer 2009; 19:1625.